Corley services: Incidents

-On Saturday 4 May 1974 Liverpool football fans, travelling south to the 1974 FA Cup final, wrecked the gaming machines at the service area.
-23 Liverpool fans were arrested in August 1977, after stealing cans of drink from the cafeteria, in the early hours of the morning, being held at Nuneaton police station.
+On 4 May 1974 Liverpool football fans, travelling south to the 1974 FA Cup final, wrecked the gaming machines at the service area.
+Twenty-three Liverpool fans were arrested in August 1977, after stealing cans of drink from the cafeteria, in the early hours of the morning, being held at Nuneaton police station.

-Probably from these incidents, in December 1977 all football coaches were banned from all Motor Chef service areas.
+In December 1977, all football coaches were banned from all Motor Chef service areas.
 Football fans had vandalised service areas and ransacked retail outlets, and Forte decided that this could go on no more; it would safeguard everyone else.

-On the evening of Monday 16 November 1981, in a police operation against IRA bombings in London, a van at the service area was found to have gelignite.
+On the evening of 16 November 1981, in a police operation against IRA bombings in London, a van at the service area was found to have gelignite.
 The driver was taken to Bedworth police station.